 MAINSTREAM PUBLISHERS: They will cover the cost of editing, layout and design and printing.
 However, they will own the copyright to your book until the contracted period ends, and the amount you make from each book will be minimal compared to self-publishing.
 They ask you to prepare a marketing plan as to how you will sell the books because they want to make sure their up-front costs are covered and they will make some money on the book.

 SELF-PUBLISHING: While you will pay the cost of production, you will make substantially more on every book you sell.
 (See Special Publishing Package.)
 Plus, you will own the copyright to your book.
 You will also have more creative choices to make sure the book is exactly what you want, as opposed to having someone else deciding for you.
 Yes, you will need to market and sell your books, but you are pretty well expected to do that when you go with a mainstream publisher.

-What are things I need to know about having my books printed?
+#3.
+What are some things I need to know about having my books printed?

 There are a multitude of options available to you today.
 Here are a few facts you need to know:

 PRINTING OPTIONS: When going with a mainstream publisher, they will want you to purchase a large number of books up front again, to help them recoup the cost of production.
 When self-publishing, your book files will be uploaded to a POD (print on demand) printer where you can order as many or as few as you need.
 You won’t have to worry about where you are going to store all those boxes of books.